vacp2p/rfc/content/docs/rfcs/59/README.md

 # Footnotes

-- This specification prefers maintainability, extensibility, project familiarity and backward compatibility.
+- This specification prioritizes maintainability, extensibility, familiarity with existing projects, and backward compatibility.
+These factors are considered essential for the long-term viability and success of the implementation.

-- Implementation and proposals are most effective for mid to max field lengths, not min.
+- When it comes to implementation and proposals, it is most effective to optimize for field lengths ranging from moderate to maximum.
+Focusing on this range allows for better efficiency and effectiveness in handling the data, rather than solely optimizing for minimum field lengths.

-- Mind that some social platforms or IMs visually trim the URLs, so they would actually not be displayed in full length.
-See <https://docs.google.com/spreadsheets/d/1JD4kp0aUm90piUZ7FgM_c2NGe2PdN8BFB11wmt5UZIY/edit#gid=1260088614>.
+- It is important to keep in mind that certain social platforms or instant messaging services may visually trim URLs, resulting in the URLs not being displayed in their full length.
+For more information and specific examples, please refer to the following link: [URL Trimming Examples](https://docs.google.com/spreadsheets/d/1JD4kp0aUm90piUZ7FgM_c2NGe2PdN8BFB11wmt5UZIY/edit#gid=1260088614).

-- Without sharing public keys with hosting servers some data like profile photos or banners cannot be included in the previews
+- Note that without sharing public keys with hosting servers, it is not possible to include certain data, such as profile photos or banners, in the previews.
+This limitation arises due to the need for authentication and secure access to the required data.